(888) 595-9101 Call Now For Pricing and Availability

 Naturally, caregivers want to ensure that their aging parents or loved ones are happy, healthy, and in the right hands at all times.
 It is why they must consider several factors before choosing any senior care option to make sure that it is the most viable one.

 Understandably, a high percentage of older adults desire to remain in their homes and receive care in an environment that they are already accustomed to and comfortable with.
 However, not all families can benefit from this kind of arrangement.
 To make things more transparent, here are some guidelines that outline in-depth comparison of assisted living and home care options to help individuals make an informed decision.
+Making the right choice between assisted living vs home care requires a careful look at costs, services, and lifestyle preferences.

 To begin with, it is crucial to understand what the senior care options are to understand what they entail.

 The definition of assisted living is as follows: assisted living facility (ALF) is a retirement community for aged adults who require little to no help to satisfactorily complete and enjoy their day-to-day activities.
 The facilities offer accommodation and care, encouraging residents to involve themselves in activities, mingle, and take advantage of the various amenities that the assisted living facilities provide.
+Assisted living communities are built on the idea of creating a social, secure, and supportive environment for seniors who need some personal assistance but do not require full-time medical care.

-What is In-Home Care?
 Unlike assisted living, In-Home care is where an older adult chooses to have a professional home health aide come to their house, which can be a private residence, ALF, or nursing home.
 The experts come in for a few hours a day to help out, or they can be live-in home health aides as well for those senior citizens who qualify.
 The aides provide one on one care.
 It is a great option because seniors have trained caregivers by their side who use customized care plans to take care of their needs.
 The care plans are generally prepared by case workers from the home care agencies that the families contract with.
 Such case workers also do periodic follow-ups to make sure that in home care aides are doing a great job.
 This sort of senior care option enables older adults to live independently and perhaps longer in their place of residence.
 Because in home care is a popular senior care option, there are numerous home care agencies in every state, so finding home health care near you shouldn’t be a problem.

 Assisted Living vs At Home Care: Costs